Configure Transparent Bridge Security Chains

 A layer 1 Transparent Bridge security chain forwards traffic from one firewall interface through a directly connected series of data inspection and processing security devices and then back through a different firewall interface without the need to route the traffic.

-Before you configure a layer 1 Transparent Bridge security chain, take the steps to Prepare to Deploy Network Packet Broker and ensure that the physical connections between the firewall and the security chain devices are correct.
+Before you configure a layer 1 Transparent Bridge security chain, take the steps to Prepare to Deploy Network Packet Broker, including ensuring that the physical connections between the firewall and the security chain devices are correct and that you allow the firewall to forward decrypted content.

 To distribute sessions across multiple Transparent Bridge security chains, create one layer 1 Transparent Bridge security chain on the firewall for each of the security chains you want to use to load balance traffic.
 Each Transparent Bridge security chain on the firewall requires two dedicated layer 3 Ethernet interfaces.
 Check to ensure that you have enough free Ethernet interfaces for the topology you want to configure.